-Suiting is seen as modern armor, and its appeal is a no brainer: suits are equal parts utility, mobility, and easy sex appeal.
+Suiting is seen as modern armour, and its appeal is a no brainer: suits are equal parts utility, mobility, and easy sex appeal.
 A suit takes a second to put on and poof!
 Instant authority.
 For fall 2017, Raf Simons dubbed the suiting section of his Calvin Klein collection “Wall Street,” and for good reason: A suit works just as well to close a deal as it does to make an impact on the red carpet.
 Yves Saint Laurent and Marlene Dietrich figured it out.
 So did Hope Hicks.
 And now Zara has a mass-market piece of the pie, with a dedicated “suits” section on its navigation bar.

 The dowdy “dress for success” and Working Girl baggage that once saddled the female pantsuit (and beleaguered Hillary Clinton since her time as First Lady), has all but disappeared.
 Retreads of iconic versions from the past (such as the louche tailoring Tom Ford did for Gucci) have shown up on Kim Kardashian West; Claire Foy’s minimal, double-breasted Stella McCartney number turned heads at the Golden Globes.
 An oversized, slouchy black one with a strong shoulder has taken me from a Friday spent at my desk to dinner at The Odeon.